-It is possible to set remote
+It is possible to set remote for GRE tunnel to a multicast

 address.
 Such tunnel becomes broadcast tunnel (though word